formsandflows/PACo/Canvas components/PACo_Button_A.md

 The actual width of the button is determined by several factors:
 - The minimal width as defined in the custom property "cmp_Button".
 - The length of the text.
-- If there is an image to shown as defined in the custom property "cmp_Button".
+- If there is an image to show as defined in the custom property "cmp_Button".
 - The image padding as defined in the custom property "cmp_Button".

 The image padding is always shown as space to the left and the right in the button.